 • The Mineral Wells (Texas) Index won a TCPA motion dismissing claims of defamation, business disparagement, and tortious interference with contract by an assisted living facility for reporting on state investigations into the facility because the plaintiff failed to make a prima facie case for the claims.
 Newspaper Holdings, Inc. v.
 Crazy Hotel Assisted Living, Ltd., 416 S.W.3d 71, 90 (Tex.
 App.-Houston [1st dist.]
-2013, pet. denied), overruled by Castleman v.
+2013, pet. denied), overruled on other grounds by Castleman v.
 Internet Money Ltd., 546 S.W.3d 684, 687-88 (Tex.
-2018).4
+2018).

 In all of the above examples, Texas courts used the TCPA to promptly dismiss groundless claims brought to retaliate against reporting on matters of public concern.
-Without the protections of the TCPA in federal court, the threat of
+Without the protections of the TCPA in federal court, the threat of protracted litigation and the expense that comes with it could dissuade news organization in Texas from reporting on such matters, weakening public accountability and leaving citizens less informed.